Frequently Asked Questions

 Yes!
 In addition to our normal activity, we will ensure that jobs are provided for local people, both in the construction phase of development and, where appropriate, by the end-users.
 This approach will be agreed with Newham Council.

 Who will pay for the project?

-We expect the project will cost in the region of £20m.
+We expect the project will cost in the region of £20m but this could change depending on the design.
 This will be funded by a mixture of grants, fundraising and sales of some of the new homes.

 Is this just a money-making project for the Foundation?

 The project is not expected to make a surplus.
 We will need to sell some homes to fund new community space and to deliver affordable housing to benefit local people in West Silvertown.

 What about the contribution to the Foundation that I make through my service charge?

 West Silvertown Foundation is grateful for the contribution it receives each year from Britannia Village General Management Company.
 We invest this alongside grants and income from room hire to pay for our community activities as well as keeping the building going.